Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 How long to spend here: 5 minutes

 The Homer Tunnel is one of the most famous tunnels in New Zealand.
 The 1.3km long tunnel opened in 1953 and was dug out by hand.
-Driving through this is almost like a giant portal.
+Driving through it is almost like driving through a giant portal.
 When you emerge from the other side, the scenery is somehow even more magnificent.

 Note: you may be required to stay in your car if there is an avalanche risk.